TimDykes/mic_papi_wrapper/papi_wrapper/README.md

-This wrapper allows to use PAPI in offload mode on Intel Xeon Phi, with a demo usage in an offloaded implementation of the STREAM benchmark.
+This wrapper allows to use PAPI in offload mode on Intel Xeon Phi, with a demo usage in an offloaded implementation of the STREAM benchmark (http://www.cs.virginia.edu/stream/).
 The wrapper uses code from Ben Cummings papi-wrap: https://github.com/bcumming/papi-wrap

 The wrapper is built natively for the MIC, then linked to only for the MIC objects when compiling mic/host code.
 The limitation with this is that you can only use the wrapper within __MIC__ preprocessor definition checks.
 There also appears to be some side effect of this that causes linker problems with STL containers (string/vector etc) hence use of a custom templated array class until I figure out the issue.